| |

 effects, with which you can personalize your text to a level beyond just

+what the typeface offers.
 Unfortunately, whenever this feature is shown off in public at user group

 meetings or trade shows, the result always seems to look something like